 While not a perfect solution to leverage multiple CPU cores, this can be effective for most Fluentd deployments.
 As before, you can run this with

-So default GC behaviour doesn't call full GC until the number of old objects reaches
+So, the default GC behavior does not call full GC until the number of old objects reaches

 2.0 * before old objects.
 This improves the throughput but it grows the total memory usage.
-This setting is not good for low resource environment, e.g. small container.
+This setting is not good for the low resource environment e.g. a small container.
 For such cases, try

-See Ruby 2.1 Garbage Collection: ready for production and Watching and Understanding the Ruby 2.1 Garbage Collector at Work article for more detail.
+See Ruby 2.1 Garbage Collection: ready for production and Watching and Understanding the Ruby 2.1 Garbage Collector at Work articles for more detail.

 The CPU is often the bottleneck for Fluentd instances that handle billions of incoming records.
 To utilize multiple CPU cores, we recommend using the